 The role of Birmingham Poet Laureate is an honorary position and one that is very much respected.
 Birmingham's Poet Laureate for 2013/14 will build upon the work of previous Poets Laureate and play a vital role in promoting the enjoyment of reading and writing poetry.
 Three poets from the city were shortlisted.

-Joanna Skelt has become the first Poet Laureate of the Library of Birmingham.
+Joanna Skelt became the first Poet Laureate of the Library of Birmingham.

 As part of their application to become Birmingham Poet Laureate, poets were asked to write poems on the themes of 'Water' and 'Birmingham'.
 You can download some of their poems here.